faraazbrcm/spytest/docs/data_driven_testing.md

 The code generator generates the following types of classes for YANG data nodes.

 Two sets of classes are generated for each data node
 - Base class - These classes contain actual attributes, their setter and getter methods.
-These classes SHOULD NOT BE MODIFIED or INSTANTIATED inside a test case.
+These classes ***SHOULD NOT BE MODIFIED or INSTANTIATED inside a test case***.
-- Derived class - These classes contain stub methods for CLICK and Klish, along with operational methods such as configure, unconfigure, and verify.
-Developers are required to fill the stub portion of this class such as *_klish and *_click methods().
+- Derived class - These classes contain stub methods for Klish, along with operational methods such as configure, unconfigure, and verify.
+Developers are required to fill the stub portion of this class such as *_klish.
 Also, Users can edit this class to add custom attributes and methods.
-Once the derived classes are generated, they will not be re-generated/over-written, so as to preserve the users’ edits.
-These are the classes users will be using in their test case for writing business logic.
+Once the derived classes are generated, they will not be re-generated/over-written, so as to preserve the users’ edits. ***These are the classes users will be using in their test case for writing business logic.***

 The default location to place the messages is shown below
 ```text